aartuuroo20/PB-QML/README.md

-# Benchmarking Platform For Quantum MachineLearning
+# Benchmarking Platform For Quantum Machine Learning

 This repository contains the project developed for the final degree work in computer engineering.